na-na-hi/renget/archive/helia73.md

 **COMBO 2**
 Lightning DMG +30%, and targeted bombardment deals additional 200% ATK of Lightning DMG.
+[Unlocked at A-rank, upgrade locked at SS-rank]

 **COMBO 3**
-Each rapidfire arrow hit recover 0.4 sp
+[Unlocked at SSS-rank] Each rapidfire arrow hit recover 0.4 sp

 ---
 !!! info